 GENDER CHAMPION CLUB

 Gender socialization of both boys and girls begins early, and it is important to initiate change processes at a young age to shape attitudes and transform behaviors.
 Schools and colleges play a major role in this regard because students spend large amounts of time engaged with peers in such settings.
-Creating positive social norms in educational institutions that value girls and their rights is important to improve the well-being of girls that and achieve long-term and sustainable social change.
+Creating positive social norms in educational institutions that value girls and their rights is important to improve the well-being of girls and achieve long-term and sustainable social change.

 India is home to around 232 million individuals aged 15-24 years, who account for 19.15% of the country's population.
 Engaging with these young boys and girls is crucial to help them critically assess notions of masculinity and question prevailing gender inequities.
 We need to tap into the goodness and sense of justice of these young boys and girls, and give them tools for maintaining those gifts as they encounter people and experiences that are different from their own.
 We need to engage with these boys and girls to challenge and shift gender norms that contribute to girls and women having less worth, opportunities and decision-making ability than boys and men.
 In order to promote gender equality, guaranteed by Article 15 of the Indian Constitution, we need to change the mode of interaction at all levels - home, school, work place and so on.
 To increase the outreach for creating an environment that fosters equal treatment, Government of India envisages engagement of Gender Champions in all schools and colleges across the country.
 Gender Champions can be both boys and girls above 16 years of age enrolled in educational institutions.
 It is a joint initiative of the Ministry of women and Child Development and Ministry of Human Resource Development.